 Student Responsibility.
-Johnson University issues a unique user name and password to all new students.
-They receive an email with their user name and password and security information.
+Johnson University issues a unique username and password to all new students.
+They receive an email with their username and password and security information.
 The university-issued name and password provide students with access to my.JohnsonU.edu and Sakai courses, both of which contain personal information.
-Students are thus responsible for protecting their personal information with password management by changing their university-issued passwords and setting up a security question for future password changes at http://JohnsonU.edu/password.
+Students are thus responsible for protecting their personal information with password management by changing their university-issued passwords and setting up a security question for future password changes at https://my.johnsonu.edu/ICS/IT_Helpdesk.jnz.

-For more information, see the Johnson University Tennessee Student Handbook or Johnson University Florida Student Handbook.
+For more information, see the Johnson University Tennessee Handbook or Johnson University Florida Handbook.